DrMint/Litrato/README.md

 ## FUNCTIONS
 ### ColorTools Class
 This class implements all the functions necessary for conversions between RGB and HSV.
 None of those functions currently utilize RenderScript (abbreviated to RS from now on), but this should come along eventually.
 HSV is used by many filters, and because of that, it has been refined a little bit since the first version.
-First of all, each value (the hue, the saturation and the luminosity) can now be converted separately.
+First of all, each value (the hue, the saturation, and the luminosity) can now be converted separately.
 This has improved the performance substantially in some functions such as colorize (-40% in runtime when using rgb2v instead of rgb2hsv).
 Furthermore, we can reduce the runtime by another 10% by using integers instead of floats in rgb2s.
 Finally, by using some bit-level trickery such as using (color >> 16) & 0x000000FF instead of Color.red(color), we can expect another 14% improvement.
 Also being able to call hsv2rgb with H, S, and V as three separate parameters is a huge improvement.
 This doesn’t apply when you call rgb2hsv and keep the HSV values in their float array.

 ### RenderScriptTools Class
 The RenderScriptTools implements tools useful for functions that use RS.
 The applyConvolution3x3RS function applies any 3x3 kernel to any image.
 It uses ScriptIntrinsicConvolve3x3.
 The cleanRenderScript function can be called after any RS function to destroy the Script, RenderScript, and the two Allocation for input and output.